anandchinna98/RESCUEBOT/README.md

 # RESCUEBOT --------  THIS version of rasa is build with 1.x
-a chatbot to save life
+a chatbot to save life and reply to your day to day life support queries

 #